mtnzguillermo/flutterpy/README.md

-# WindFlutterPy
+# WindFluPy
-Python package to assess wind-related flutter instabilites in structures.
-It provides a tolbox to agilise the postprocessing of wind tunnel tests or computational simulations results and obtain the flutter derivatives.
+Python package for the evaluation of wind-induced flutter effects in structures.
+It provides a toolbox to speed up the post-processing of wind tunnel tests or computational simulations results and obtain the flutter derivatives.